evanyfyip/SensitivityAnalysis/README.md

    7. getuEE:
       - variable: a reaction (e.g. 'J1')
       - parameter: the independent parameter, for example a kinetic constant, floating or boundary species

 ### Terminology
 1. Control Coefficient: Describe how much influence a given reaction step has on a steady state flux or species concentration level
    1. Flux Control Coefficient: The frctionl change in flux brought a out by a given fractional change in enzyme (protein) concentration
    2. Concentration Control Coefficient: The fractional change in species concentration given a frctional change in enzyme (protein) concentration
-2. flux: steady state rate through a pathway
+2. Flux: steady state rate through a pathway
 3. Elasticity Coefficient: Also known as the kinetic order, or the derivative of the reaction rate with respect to the species concentration.
    - The fractional change in reaction rate in response to a fractional change in a given reactant or product while keeping all other reactants and products constant.
    - For a species that increases reaction rate: Elasticity is positive
    - For a species that decreases reaction rate: Elasticity is negative
 5. Scaled: Unitless
 6. Unscaled: Contains units

-## Testing
-To test the functionality of the SensitivityAnalysis package:
-1. Ensure that SensitivityAnalysis.py and SensitivityAnalysisTest.py are both in the current working directory
-2. run the following command from your terminal ```python SensitivityAnalysisTest.py```
-   - Ensure that the output says that all tests have been passed

-## Contributing